 I started working at the Dairy at the beginning of 2016 and have loved seeing the garden develop through the seasons.

-Last year I was honoured to plant replacement feature hebes in the south courtyard so am very excited to see how they have settled in.
+In 2017 I was honoured to plant feature hebes in the south courtyard, replacing huge architectural hebes that had outgrown their space, so am very excited to see how they have settled in.

 There is an enormous collection of plants, every corner a new vista to inspire.
 A garden lovers dream.
 Hope to see you there. ...there will be lots of homemade cake!

 If you would like to see how the garden has developed over the last years then read my latest post on The Dairy's 2021 National Garden Scheme open day.

 All photos taken by Debi Holland ©